As far as possible, we aim to keep you up to date on our website.

 influence planning decisions affecting all local bus companies.

-- We suggested improvements to late night services to Goldstine Valley
+- We suggested improvements to late night services to Goldstone Valley

-Meadowview and the Bristol Estate; plus later Sunday evening jouneys
+Meadowview and the Bristol Estate; plus later Sunday evening journeys

 to Worthing.